 d.
-On corner lots, the minimum requirement governing the minimum percent of building that must be in the build-to-zone may be reduced by 60% along one of the frontages, at the property owner's option, provided that a building facade must be placed in the build-to zone for the first 30 feet along each street extending from the corner (the intersection of the build-tozones) (see Figure 7-2).
+On corner lots, minimum requirements governing the percent of building façade that must be located in the build-to-zone may be reduced by 60% along one of the frontages, at the property owner's option, provided that a building facade must be placed in the build-to zone for the first 30 feet along each street extending from the corner (the intersection of the build-to-zones) (see Figure 7-2).